 by Tracy Johnson

 I’ve never known of a legendary music station without great personalities.
-And I’ve rarely heard of truly dominant personalities on a music station without a strong music base that supports them.
+And I’ve rarely heard truly dominant personalities on a music station without a strong music base.
 Personalities promoting music can be a beautiful thing.

 Now, I’m the first to claim that stations built exclusively on music are on a collision course with oblivion.
 Consumers have so many choices for consuming music without commercials or interruptions.
-It seems obvious that broadcasters depending on music formats may maintain ratings share against other stations but are rapidly losing the battle for increased quarter hours, top of mind awareness and ultimately, fan support.
+Broadcasters must develop personalities to remain relevant.

-Still, it’s a mystery why so many personalities and even some program directors end to place little value on enhancing their music brand through personality.
+Still, it’s a mystery why personalities and even some program directors place little value on enhancing a music brand through personality.

 Programmers and music directors spend hours and hours agonizing over music decisions with the goal of crafting the ultimate music flow that will optimize time spent listening and station branding.

-Here’s the thing: On most music stations, listeners are coming for the music first.
-They want to be put into a good mood, use the station as a soundtrack or hear a favorite hit.
+Here’s the thing: On music stations, listeners come for the music first.
+They want to be put in a good mood, use the station as a soundtrack, or hear a favorite hit.
 So doesn’t it make sense that the fastest way to become a popular personality is demonstrating that you love the same thing the audience loves?
 It’s common sense.

-That’s why it’s so disappointing when air personalities fail to connect with the audience through the songs.
-It’s a missed opportunity to make the station sound better and become more popular at the same time.
+That’s why it’s so disappointing when personalities fail to connect through the songs.
+It’s a missed opportunity to make the station sound better and become more popular.

-On the other hand, great personalities promoting music by showcasing the songs, artists and format can make a radio station sparkle.
-That increases the popularity of the station and the daypart.
+Great personalities promoting music increases the popularity of the station and the daypart.
 And, it creates a bigger platform on which to demonstrate personality.

-It’s easy to take it for granted, but if music makes up a large percentage of the entertainment value, doesn’t it make sense to do a great job connecting to it?
+It’s easy to take for granted, but if music makes up a large percentage of the entertainment value, doesn’t it make sense to do a better job connecting to it?